FedML-AI/doc.fedml.ai/docs/launch/on-prem/install.md

 ## 1: Bind the machines on Platform

-### Log into the platform, head to the `Compute / My Servers` Page and copy the fedml login command:
+### Log into the platform, head to the `GPU Cloud / GPU Hub / My Servers / Bind Server` Page and copy the fedml login command:

 ![OnPremDevices.jpg](static/image/bind_my_servers.png)